CompleteCar

 As we pull away for the first time it does so in near-silence with only the 21kW electric motor turning the wheels.
 Fiat says the Grande Panda can cover as much as one kilometre on electrical power below 30km/h, but it was far shorter before the characterful 1.2-litre three-cylinder engine sparked into life for us.

 Power from the petrol engine comes in smoothly and takes over from the electric motor without much fuss.
-Thanks to the Grande Panda's relative low weight it feels faster than the 11-odd seconds it takes to get up to 100km/h.
+Thanks to the Grande Panda's relatively low weight it feels faster than the 11-odd seconds it takes to get up to 100km/h.
 Gear changes from the 'eDCT' dual-clutch transmission are generally smooth unless the car is under particularly heavy acceleration.
-For the most part when driving in urban settings the Fiat's switching of gears will go almost unnoticed.
+For the most part when driving in urban settings the Fiat's switching of gears will go unnoticed.

 Getting from A to B in a city is a cinch in the Grande Panda.
 Not only does the driving position provide a good degree of adjustment, but outward visibility is also quite good and the ride comfort, although a touch on the firm side, soaks up the bigger bumps whilst retaining a healthy amount of body control.